Applications for the 2024 MPL Programme have now closed. The role will re-open in January 2025.

 Location – A combination of remote Computer-Based Training (CBT), virtual classroom learning (from your home location), and in-person classroom learning.
 You’ll also complete some observation flights from your local airport during this period.

-Basic flying training will be in a Robin DR401 aircraft owned by TUI and you’ll complete approximately 62 hours of flying.
-During this phase, you’ll also complete Upset Prevention & Recovery Training (UPRT) which will be completed over three hours on an advanced trainer aircraft.
+Basic single pilot flying training will be in a Diamond DA40 aircraft and you’ll complete approximately 65 hours of flying.
+During this phase, you’ll also complete Upset Prevention & Recovery Training (UPRT) on an advanced trainer aircraft.

-Location – Training will be placed within a TUI approved training facility in Belgium
+Location – Training will be placed within a TUI approved training facility.

-This will take place in a B737 simulator where you’ll operate in a multi-crew environment using TUI procedures from day one.
-You’ll complete approximately 270 hours in the simulator, and this will include the completion of a type rating.
+This will take place in a B737 full flight simulator where you’ll operate in a multi-crew environment using TUI procedures.
+You’ll complete approximately 16 hours in the simulator before moving onto the advanced phase

-Location – Training will be placed within a TUI approved training facility in Gatwick
+Location – Training will be placed within a TUI approved training facility.

 Funding